rust-lang/rust/book/src/lint_configuration.md

 ## `accept-comment-above-statement`
-Whether to accept a safety comment to be placed above the statement containing the `usafe` block
+Whether to accept a safety comment to be placed above the statement containing the `unsafe` block

 **Default Value:** `false` (`bool`)